jsamo25/Computational_Semantics_A1/README.md

 The libraries used in this project are included in `requirements.txt`

-The non-graded part of the assignment is included in the following files:
+The non-graded part of the assignment is solved in the following files:

 1. `main.py`
 2. `bow.py`